nicolayro/onion-routing/README.md

     - Message are not of equal length, meaning that if one were to follow a message from start to end you could see it shrink as the "layers are peeled"
     - No distributer node, the nodes used are currently hard coded in the program for demonstration purposes
+    - More error handling with proper error messages for the user
     - Still some work needed to make it a functional library for existing

 ## External Libraries